splunk/public-o11y-docs/sp-oncall/spoc-integrations/servicenow-bi-directional-integration-guide.rst

    these fields, where you match the source with the Target.

-   1. First thing you will want to do is search in the ‘**Source Field**’ for the name of the field you created in step 4.
+   1. First thing you will want to do is search in the ‘**Source Field**' for the name of the field you created in step 4.
 Once you find it, select it carefully and hit the Add arrow.
    2. Next, you will want to do the same thing for the **Target Field** box.
 Find and assign the Target Field you want to match with and